DebeshJha/UNet-insturment-segmentation/README.md

 The official link to the DDANet code can be found [here](https://github.com/nikhilroxtomar/DDANet).

-## More description and citation
+## References
-More details about the work can be found in our paper.
 Please cite our work [Exploring Deep Learning Methods for Real-Time Surgical Instrument Segmentation in Laparoscopy](https://arxiv.org/pdf/2107.02319.pdf) if you find it useful.